 In May 2014, FASB issued ASU 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 ASU 2014-09 supersedes nearly all existing revenue recognition guidance under accounting principles generally accepted in the United States of America ("generally accepted accounting principles" or "GAAP").
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-We are evaluating our existing revenue recognition policies to determine whether any contracts in the scope of the guidance will be affected by the new requirements.
+We are evaluating our existing revenue recognition policies and the impact of ASU 2014-09, if any, on our financial position and results of operations.
 We will be required to adopt the revenue recognition standard in annual reporting periods beginning after December 15, 2017 (fiscal year ending March 31, 2019), and interim periods within those annual periods.